Manufactured by Harland and Wolff in Belfast, the panels are carved to a design which matches the fittings installed in the Titanic and Olympic.

 This theatre named its rooms in honour of the panelling – the Oak Room and Maple Room were named for the first-class lounge panelling, framed in richly carved polished oak from the Louis XV period, and the second-class library panelling, framed in maple sycamore and handsomely carved in a Colonial Adams-style design respectively.

 These panels remained in place until the building’s demolition in 1972, when it made way for what is now Penney’s.
-The panels were then removed and installed as a bar in a private property in Dublin.
+The panels were then removed and installed in a private home in Dublin.

 The panelling was assumed at the time to have originated from another ship, the Celtic.